RaquelPlaza/angular5-dojo/README.md

 You can see the newly create site if you head to http://localhost:4200/ on your browser of choice.

 *You may be wondering why we used the --skip-install flag?
 Simply put, if you've made a typo or made a mistake in your default configuration, you've just downloaded a chunk of files for nothing.
 By using skip-install you can check what is created before downloading all the required modules.
-The angular cli has a lot of flags to speed up the creation of projects that you can explore at a later date but it's a good practise to check what is created from the start.
+The Angular CLI has a lot of flags to speed up the creation of projects that you can explore at a later date but it's a good practise to check what is created from the start.

 ### Visual Studio Code

 The argument is out there on the best development IDE but we shall use Visual Studio Code, you should have grabbed a copy as part of the prerequisites.
 Open it up and drag you project folder in.
-Your project should now be open and to make your life easier you can go to view > integrated terminal to have a cmd terminal open within your environment.
+Your project should now be open and to make your life easier you can go to view > integrated terminal to have a CMD terminal open within your environment.
 Nice!

 ### Third party components (Bootstrap 4)

 If you've not used bootstrap before you're in for a treat!
 Bootstrap is a nice library of dynamic components and layout tools that are implemented through html classes.
 It's not the focal point of this tutorial but we will be using it so let’s install it.

-Firstly let’s use npm/yarn to grab the files.
+Firstly let’s use npm/Yarn to grab the files.
 There are major differences between 3 and 4 so make sure you have version 4.

 ```
 npm install bootstrap